Skip to main content

 "So what you're saying is..." / "If I understand correctly..."

-Restating the speaker's message in your own words to confirm understanding and show engagement.
+Restating the speaker's message in your own words, keeping the original meaning and roughly the same length, to confirm understanding.

 Maintaining eye contact